Grand Bazaar

 Do Your Research

 Have an idea of what you want to find and how much you want to pay for it.
-Some of the best items to look out for are: pestamel (handwoven hamam towels); carpets and kilims; antiques; traditional Ottoman or Islamic arts such as calligraphy and miniatures; other fabrics such as pashminas; and products made from central Asian textiles like ikat or suzani.
+Some of the best items to look out for are: pestamel (handwoven hamam towels); carpets and kilims; antiques; traditional Ottoman or Islamic arts such as tiles, calligraphy and miniatures; other fabrics such as pashminas; and products made from central Asian textiles like ikat or suzani.

 Be prepared to bargain!